Annie's

 Skiing is the act of gliding over snow on long, narrow runners

-extremely popular form of entertainment.
-It is also a major
+Skiing is an extremely popular form of entertainment.
+It is also

 Related Links: Visit Discovery Kids page